coolshop-com/AltaPay/README.rst

 License
 =======

 Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See `LICENSE <LICENSE>`_ for more information.

 Documentation
 =============

-For more details please see [AltaPay docs](http://altapay.readthedocs.org/en/latest/)
+For more details please see `AltaPay docs <http://altapay.readthedocs.org/en/latest/>`_

 Contact
 =======